About the tour

 All participants of Carstensz Pyramid climb must be in excellent physical shape and condition in order to integrate properly into the team and enjoy the trip personally.
 Physical fitness is required also in the best interest of both personal success and safety.
 In order to achieve appropriate shape, adequate training is required along with prior experience of carrying heavy packs (about 30 lbs or more) for several days.
 Along with physical fitness, climbers must be mentally prepared, too, to deal with strenuous and stressful situations that may occur at high altitudes.

-22-Day Itinerary of Carstensz Pyramid Climb by Classical Route.
+7-Day Itinerary of Carstensz Pyramid Climb with guide (helicopter throw).

 Included in the price of Carstensz Pyramid climb: